ammarhakim/gkyl-doc/source/quickstart/introduction.rst

 The Gkeyll App typically consists of three sections:

-- **Preamble**: a declaration of parameters that control the (configuration space) discretization, and time advancement.
+- **Common**: a declaration of parameters that control the (configuration space) discretization, and time advancement.
 This first block of code in :code:`Plasma.App` may specify the periodic directions, the MPI decomposition, and the frequency with which to output certain diagnostics.
 - **Species**: Definition of the species to be considered in the simulation.
-Each species gets its own Lua table, in which one provides the velocity-space domain and discretization of that species, initial condition, diagnostics, boundary conditions, and whether to evolve it or not (:code:`evolve`).
+Each species gets its own Lua table, in which one provides the velocity-space domain and discretization of that species (for kinetic models), initial condition, diagnostics, boundary conditions, and whether to evolve it or not (:code:`evolve`).
 - **Fields**: A field table, which tells the App whether to evolve the electric and/or magnetic fields according to the field equations of the model.
 In this table we also specify the initial condition of the fields.